jmbhughes/jmbhughes.github.io/content/blog/fit_cubic/index.md

 +++
-title = 'Best understimate cubic fitting' date = 2024-10-21
+title = 'Best underestimate cubic fitting' date = 2024-10-21
 description = "Use quadratic programming to fit a cubic polynomial below a curve"